 Other notable locations include St. John’s Church; the main shopping areas of High Street (above) and Palmerston Street; Water Street with its fantastic hanging baskets and window boxes in the summer, the old Water Street school building, now the Water Street Centre, and the river Dean tunnel (really!); Pool Bank – more interesting in the past, when it was really a pool, rather than its unattractive look today, as a car park; Beeston quarry with the old Oak Bank mill chimney and the Lookout on top of its cliffs; Bridge End and its historic buildings; Queen Street, probably the most quaint street in town; the war memorial gardens; Coronation Gardens (children’s playground), Rock Bank House; Limefield House; Beeston Brow.
 Burried in the midst of all this is the major employer in the town, Tullis Russell and their paper coating mill at Lower mill.

 The Macclesfield Canal aqueduct across Palmerston Street is normally regarded as the divide between ‘Old’ Bollington and West Bollington, though the railway viaduct is really a more sensible divide because the buildings between the two transport crossings are really in the style of ‘Old’ Bollington.
 I will use the latter and include other notable locations such as St. Gregory’s Church; the Methodist Church; the Town Hall; the Arts Centre; the 1970s Civic Hall with the Library beneath; the course of the old railway, now known as the Middlewood Way; the Recreation ground; the small community at the end of Adlington Road (see Gnathole below).

-The land encompassed by Cumberland Drive, Lord Street, Chancery Lane and High Street is being developed, as is the old canal wharf part way up Hurst Lane, and a plot of land against the canal in Highfield Road.
+The land encompassed by Cumberland Drive, Lord Street, Chancery Lane and High Street is being developed, as has the old canal wharf part way up Hurst Lane, and a plot of land against the canal in Highfield Road.
 Three pairs of houses have been completed in Grimshaw Lane in 2017.